 - 1. Launch the ImageJ program (ij.jar) and choose File > Open to find and open each comet image for comparison. - 2.
-Move the windows of each image so that they are side-by-side with the ImageJ dashboard at the top of your screen. - 3.
-Using the Oval Selection tool button, draw an oval around the largest crater on each of the two comets. - a.
+Move the windows of each image so that they are side-by-side with the ImageJ dashboard at the top of your screen. - Using the Oval Selection tool button, draw an oval around the largest crater on each of the two comets. - a.
 They should be whole craters - b.
-Look for clear rims with shadows characteristic of impact craters rather than smoothlooking surfaces - Use Analyze > Set Measurements to choose area, perimeter, and anything else you choose to measure in pixels.
+Look for clear rims with shadows characteristic of impact craters rather than smooth-looking surfaces - 4.
+Use Analyze > Set Measurements to choose area, perimeter, and anything else you choose to measure in pixels.
 Use Analyze > Measure to compare the areas.
 This will take some trial and error. - 5.
 Choose Edit > Draw or Control D to make the ovals permanent. - 6.
 Label your craters using the Text Tool button. - Include their area and perimeter - Choose Edit > Draw or Control D to make each label permanent.
 Use labels like W1, W2, T1, T2 for later comparison. - Figure out the area of each circular feature using the Oval or Polygon Selection tools.
 Remember to measure the area, draw a perimeter around the circular feature and use Analyze > Measure to find the area.
 Save the areas in a separate folder for each comet.
 They are text data files measured in pixels. - 7.
-Challenge: - Figure out all of the areas of all of your craters. - Use a calculator or spreadsheet to determine the average area of each feature. - Use similar methods to determine the area or length of other irregular features.
-You may also want to use the Image menu to manipulate the appearance of the comets to better reveal other characteristics such as shadow length.
+Quantitative analysis: - Discuss accuracy vs. precision and have the students use an appropriate number of significant figures in their answers. - Figure out all of the areas of all of your craters.